 - Canned Black Beans

 How Do You Make Vegetarian Quesadillas?

 These Vegetarian Quesadillas are ready in less than 30 minutes and made in one pan!
-Yes, it really is as easy as it sounds.
+Yes, this veggie quesadilla recipe really is as easy as it sounds.

 - First, you will need to prepare the sweet potato.
 Personally, to keep things quick, I like to cook mine in the microwave.
 Alternatively, you can bake the sweet potato, but you will need to set aside an additional 35-45 minutes for it to bake fully in the oven.
 If going the microwave route, poke numerous holes in the sweet potato using a fork.
 Next, drizzle with olive oil, salt and pepper and wrap in paper towels.
 Finally, microwave on high for 8 minutes or until sweet potato is squishy and very tender.
 While the sweet potato is in the microwave, get the filling mix going.

 - Second, remove the ribs and seeds from the peppers and jalapeno (if using).
 Dice them into small pieces or strips (whichever you prefer).